Embird Embroidery Software

 Embird Embroidery Software Tutorial

-This tutorial explains how to fill empty area with Celtic Knots fill pattern, and how to create short Celtic Knots texts and cliparts in Font Engine and Cross Stitch plug-ins.
-It is also possible to fill color areas of converted background image.
+This tutorial explains how to fill an empty area with a Celtic Knots fill pattern, and how to create short Celtic Knots texts and clipart in Font Engine and Cross Stitch plug-ins.
+It is also possible to fill color areas of a converted background image.

 Note: See also Double-click to Fill Empty Area in Editor, Quilt Fill, Fractal Fill, Mesh Fill, Create Emoji Design and Surprise Me! - Create a new design with only a few clicks.

-2 - Open some design using "File > Open" menu, for example open free design "squirrel".
+2 - Open a design using the "File > Open" menu, for example, open the free design "squirrel".

 4 - Select the "Celtic Knots" type of filling (Picture No. 2).